project-oak/oak/docs/abi.md

 The entrypoint function for each Node should perform its own event loop, reading incoming messages that arrive on the read halves of its channels, sending outgoing messages over the write halves of channels.
-The "oak_main" function is generally expected to run forever, but may return if the Node choses to terminate (whether expectedly or unexpectedly).
+The entrypoint function is generally expected to run forever, but may return if the Node choses to terminate (whether expectedly or unexpectedly).